-NON-ESSENTIAL FUNCTIONS
+NON-ESSENTIAL FUNCTIONS:

-Performs related work as required.
+Performs other tasks as assigned.

-WORK ENVIRONMENT
+WORK ENVIRONMENT:

-Work is performed in an indoor, open-space environment, and stationary setting.
-Trainees work with and are surrounded by computerized control panels that require detailed dexterity.
-The majority of time is spent in a seated position; however, Telecommunicator has freedom to stand and move in a limited area.
-Trainees are expected to manage over-the-phone interactions and confrontations with angry, hostile, depressed, and/or otherwise emotionally distraught members of the public.
-As a result, work requires quick, independent action, and alertness in emergency and possible life threatening situations.
+Work is performed in an indoor, open-space environment and stationary setting.
+New Telecommuters work with and are surrounded by computerized control panels that require detailed dexterity.
+The majority of time is spent in a seated position; however, telecommunicators have freedom to stand and move in a limited area.
+Trainees are expected to manage over-the-phone interactions and confrontations with angry, hostile, depressed and/or otherwise emotionally distraught members of the public.
+As a result, work requires quick, independent action and alertness in emergency and possible life threatening situations.
 Work entails extensive keyboarding and manual dexterity and also entails regular reaching, stretching, and lifting of standard dispatch supplies and materials, such as maps, binders, and flip cards.